Logiqx/gps-wizard/docs/gpx/issues/coros.md

 ### Recommendations

-The ideal scenario is to use GPX 1.0 as it is most widely supported by software in the GPS-Speedsurfing world.
+A simple option is to use GPX 1.0 as it is most widely supported by software in the GPS-Speedsurfing world.

-If COROS is has good reasons to use GPX 1.1 (e.g. shared code with other activities) then extensions will be required for [speed](../speed.md) to be recorded.
+If COROS wish to use GPX 1.1 (e.g. shared code with other activities) then extensions will be required for [speed](../speed.md) to be recorded.